Home

 When you've done those extra coats, place the canvas vertical and close to a light source.
 You are looking for any raised edges.
 These need to be feathered out with the razor or the sand paper.
 Normally at this stage (3rd coat) the canvas is absolutely white, and smooth!

 Now we begin the drawing stage! (if you've decided on a subject and are ready!)
 Or maybe you need to refresh yourself on composition!
-Either way, click one of the links and continue moving forward!
+Either way, the links will direct you!
 If in doubt of whether you should put all this work into canvas preparation?
 Again, if you have access, take a close look at the masters paintings.
 Do you see any canvas weave or texture (tooth)?
 Most likely you will only see a smooth surface except for the raised final layer of yellow/white paint!

 Learn to Draw pages